shams-nahid/My-Daily-AWS-Study/public/Other Services/02 Elastic Beanstalk/01 Elastic beanstalk Overview.md

   - `Dockerrun.aws.json` used to to configure multi-container docker environments
   - `env.yaml` used to configure environment name, solution stack and environment links
   - `cron.yaml` used to define scheduled worker tasks
+  - `Instance Profile` Used to ensure the interaction with other aws services
+  - `Environment Manifest` Used to define environment, stack name, point to launch config etc.
 - If beanstalk does not support the environment by default, can be make use of custom environment named packer

 **Platform Update**